Cindyzzz616/LIN402-Conlang/README.md

 - Adverb (Modifier): Modifies a verb, adjective, or other adverb; often indicates how, when, or where (e.g., quickly, yesterday, here, very).
     - suffix -o

+-ai
+-ui
+-ei
+-oi
+-an
+-un
+-en
+-on
+-in
+-ni
+-nin
+-ani
+-uni
+-eni
+-oni

 Function words

 - articles — the and a.
 In some inflected languages, the articles may take on the case of the declension of the following noun.